MicrosoftDocs/VBA-Docs/api/Outlook.Application.NewMail.md

 ## Example

-This Microsoft Visual Basic for Applications (VBA) example displays the  **Inbox** folder when a new e-mail message arrives.
+This Microsoft Visual Basic for Applications (VBA) example displays the  **Inbox** folder when a new email message arrives.
 The sample code must be placed in a class module, and the `Initialize_handler` routine must be called before the event procedure can be called by Microsoft Outlook.

 ```vb